Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 }
 ```

-There are six options to add before running the microservice and they shall **all** be added using the category **aris-pm-configuration**.
+There are seven options to add before running the microservice and they shall **all** be added using the category **aris-pm-configuration**.
 They key and value to use are as per below:

 1. **apiBaseUrl**: the value here should be the ARIS tenant url (eg: https://processmining.ariscloud.com)